dotnetjunkie/blog/content/about/_index.md

 Hi!
 I'm Steven van Deursen and this is my professional blog.
 My blog posts are about software development, design, architecture, security, and everything that interests me concerning my profession.

-I'm a Dutch freelance .NET developer and architect and writing code for the last 20 years.
+I'm a Dutch freelance .NET developer and architect and writing code for the last {{% years-since 1998 %}} years.
 I'm a passionate speaker, coauthor of the [second edition](https://mng.bz/BYNl) of the book “Dependency Injection in .NET”, and the developer of [Simple Injector](https://simpleinjector.org); an increasingly popular DI Container library for .NET.

 ## Public profiles